TarDruggan/Youtube.AspNetCoreTutorial/README.md

+# This repo is now archived and won't be updated any further.
+To find the latest sources of the series [CLICK HERE](http://eepurl.com/gLjkuv)

 # ASP.NET Core 3/2.2 REST API Tutorial

 This is a repo that hosts the code for my ASP.NET Core 3 & 2.2 REST API tutorial